davidstrauss/devpod/README.md

 1. In the CLI, change to the parent directory of `.devcontainer` for your project.
 1. Run the utility (which will *delete* any container with the same name as your project directory):

-       devpod launch
+       devpod run --launch  # Will open a browser to forwarded ports.

+### Troubleshooting

-1. The `launch` command should list any open ports at the end of the process, but you can also list them using Podman directly:
+* The `launch` command should list any open ports at the end of the process, but you can also list them using Podman directly:

        podman port --latest

-1. Connect using a Web browser.
-For example, if the output of `port` is `80/tcp -> 0.0.0.0:12345`, then open a browser to `http://localhost:12345/`.

 ## Developing DevPod Itself